MicrosoftDocs/azure-docs/articles/cloud-shell/limitations.md

 ---

 # Limitations of Azure Cloud Shell
-Azure Cloud Shell has the following known limitations.
+Azure Cloud Shell has the following known limitations:

 ## System state and persistence
 The machine that provides your Cloud Shell session is temporary, and it is recycled after your session is inactive for 20 minutes.
 Cloud Shell requires a file share to be mounted.
 As a result, your subscription must be able to set up storage resources to access Cloud Shell.
 Other considerations include: